niloofar-kazemi/DG-Query/README.md

 # DG-Query
 # Manuscript
-NOTE : you need internet connection to get the data from the Design Gallery server
+<strong>NOTE</strong> : you need internet connection to get the data from the Design Gallery server

 1 - press + ('shift' + '=') to zoom in </br>
 2 - press - to zoom out </br>